sena-erdogan/hex-game-with-load-and-save/README.md

 *See repo: hex-game-using-arrays*

-Features added to save a game and load a previous game to keep playing.
+Features added to save the state of the game and load a previous game to keep playing.
 Cell states are represented using enums.

 Assignment from the Object Oriented Programming course (GTU, 2020)